 need to be held responsible if they cause an accident due to their negligence.

 That is where a Fort Worth truck accident lawyer can help.

-Call a Truck Accident Attorney in Forth Worth
+Call a Truck Accident Attorney in Fort Worth

 The Law Office of Stanley M. James can help you build a strong case against a negligent truck driver and